 The Republican National Committee has not imposed a similar ban on corporate donations for its convention, scheduled for Aug.
 27-30 in Tampa, Florida.
-It has secured contributions from companies including AT&T Inc. (T), Microsoft Corp. and Coca-Cola Co.
-(KO), to meet their $55 million target, said Aileen Rodriguez, spokeswoman for the Tampa host committee.
+It has secured contributions from companies including AT&T Inc. (T:US), Microsoft Corp. and Coca-Cola Co.
+(KO:US), to meet their $55 million target, said Aileen Rodriguez, spokeswoman for the Tampa host committee.

 “They are great supporters of the host committee,” she said.

 As the Charlotte host committee struggles to raise money, some Democratic fundraisers are urging the Obama campaign to lift the restrictions on corporate cash.
 That would require the Obama campaign to amend the “master contract,” which also prohibits the Charlotte committee from accepting contributions from registered federal lobbyists and limits individual donations to $100,000.

 The Obama campaign has told Democrats arguing to amend the rules that they won’t be changed, said Ben LaBolt, press secretary for Obama for America.